 It is extremely convoluted to formulate a single uniform definition of street children because there are several definitions purported by various organizations and countries, leading to a lack of universal agreement on the term, which varies across different organizations.
 It is extremely convoluted to formulate a single uniform definition of street children because there are several definitions purported by various organizations and countries, leading to a lack of universal agreement on the term, which varies across different organizations.

-Ghosh (2022) posited that many street children are denied basic human rights, including proper access to social and health services, the need for education, and protection against exploitation.
+Ghosh (2022) posits that many street children are denied basic human rights, including proper access to social and health services, the need for education, and protection against exploitation.
 Buske (2011) held the firm opinion that the number of street children continues to rise at a frightening scale, proliferating exponentially over the last decade.
 Buske (2011) further indicated that in virtually every country and major cities, it is not uncommon to find street children, emphasizing the urgency to address this phenomenon as the number continues to escalate.
-Purnomo and Suryono (2023) believed that although street children are homeless, they are sometimes euphemistically referred to as children who are excluded, marginal, and alienated from affectionate treatment due to their early exposure to harsh street life.
+Purnomo and Suryono (2023) believe that although street children are homeless, they are sometimes euphemistically referred to as children who are excluded, marginal, and alienated from affectionate treatment due to their early exposure to harsh street life.
 Purnomo and Suryono (2023) further indicated that street children live in inadequate and unacceptable conditions, often being branded as a nuisance.
 Ghosh (2022) also highlighted that these children are homeless and deprived of the love, care, comfort, and protection of family.

-Lyn (2021) opined that street children are wholly impoverished and completely destitute, leading horrid and unyielding lives without a fixed abode or job, forced into homelessness for survival, rendering their existence utterly hopeless and desolate, while being discriminated against by society.
+Lyn (2021) opines that street children are wholly impoverished and completely destitute, leading horrid and unyielding lives without a fixed abode or job, forced into homelessness for survival, rendering their existence utterly hopeless and desolate, while being discriminated against by society.
 Due to their penurious state, they are habitually susceptible to various forms of abuse, neglect, and exploitation.
-Lyn (2021) also believed that street children consider the streets as their homes.
-Miller (2023) claimed that street children are customarily portrayed in a highly unfavourable manner and are marginalized, often depicted as dressed in shabby and filthy clothes, barefooted, and engaged in survival activities such as selling books, newspapers, or sweets (Quainoo, 2020;
+Lyn (2021) also believes that street children consider the streets as their homes.
+Miller (2023) claims that street children are customarily portrayed in a highly unfavourable manner and are marginalized, often depicted as dressed in shabby and filthy clothes, barefooted, and engaged in survival activities such as selling books, newspapers, or sweets (Quainoo, 2020;

 Salihu, 2019).
-She further added that some may engage in scavenging garbage heaps, working in restaurants and pubs as garbage collectors, washing vehicles, shining shoes, or participating in illicit practices.
+She further adds that some may engage in scavenging garbage heaps, working in restaurants and pubs as garbage collectors, washing vehicles, shining shoes, or participating in illicit practices.

-The literature explicitly indicated that since the streets serve as their abode, these children inevitably receive national and international public attention, which tends to be pessimistic and contributes to their marginalization.
+The literature explicitly indicates that since the streets serve as their abode, these children inevitably receive national and international public attention, which tends to be pessimistic and contributes to their marginalization.
 According to Lyn (2021) and Ghosh (2022), this negative attention does not benefit the homeless.
 Public outrage and resentment towards street children often lead to support for their removal by police officers, with many members of the public not objecting when extreme force is used, resulting in fatalities (Lyn, 2021).

 Although it is still unclear why children are homeless, Aluko (2021) and Parveen (2019) firmly believe that violence, abuse, torture, abandonment, neglect, and poverty are some of the major factors for the presence of street children.